thaliproject/thali/pages/documentation/DeveloperHandbook.md

 That's it.
 The article will automatically be picked up by our blog feed.

-## Twitter
-Just a note that we forward our blog articles to Twitter using [TwitterFeed](http://twitterfeed.com/).

 # Process!!!!
-We have daily standups where we review everyone's work in [HuBoard](https://huboard.com/thaliproject/thali/).The key columns are Working which is what you are doing right now.
-When we do stand up we will look there.
-We don't really distinguish between Ready and Backlog.
-Icebox however is only for issues that we just don't want to forget but have no commitment of any sort to actually do.
-Keep in mind that HuBoard creates issues by default in IceBox.
-When filing a bug PLEASE REMEMBER TO:

-1. MOVE IT OUT OF ICEBOX!
-2. Set the milestone
-3. Assing it to someone
-4. Set a label with a point estimate of how much effort it is (2 days, 5 days or 10 days)

-# Naming branches in our depots
+## Naming branches in our depots
-Right now we have two primary branches.
-Master (which is what people should be downloading) and vNext which is our next major release.
-Typically your branch will have the name `vNext_[your email alias]_[Issue Number]`.
-So, for example, there is vNext_yarong_417 which is a branch that was created from vNext, by yarong working on issue 417.
+Right now we have one primary branch. `master` (which is what people should be downloading) and vNext which is our next major release.
+To implement a new feature/improvement you typically will have a new branch with the name `master_[your email alias]_[Issue Number]`, where `master` is a target branch for your feature, `[your email alias]` is your current email alias, `[Issue Number]` is number of corresponding issue in GitHub.
+So, for example, there is master_yarong_417 which is a branch that was created from master, by yarong working on issue #417.

-# Code Reviews
+## Code Reviews
 All code MUST be submitted as a PR from a dev's branch to a story branch.
 No PR can be checked in until it is +1'd by someone who is qualified to do a code review.

 A code reviewer upon reviewing a PR is certifying two things: